Utodev/DAAD-Ready/TOOLS/C64Debugger/README.txt

 * Note about Atari XL/XE

 Atari XL/XE debugger is using Atari800 emulator.
-This integration is still in experimental version and a lot of features are not ready yet.
+This integration is still in beta version and many features are not ready yet.
 There definitely are bugs and other issues, however main features should be working.
+The overall behaviour of the debugger is very similar to C64 Debugger and most of keyboard shortcuts and ideas work the same.

 * Known bugs